Garage-at-EEE/garage-website/TinkeringProjDocumentation.md

     When navigating from a different page, the scroll may misfire and not reach the section or overshoot it as the page may not be fully loaded yet at the time of the command to scroll

---> Responsiveness and scrolling can be further improved
+***Responsiveness and scrolling can be further improved